 What are glycogen storage disorders?

-Glycogen storage disorders are a group of inherited diseases that result from a lack of, or abnormal functioning of, one of the enzymes involved in the conversion of glucose to glycogen or the breakdown of glycogen back into glucose.
+Glycogen storage disorders are a group of inherited diseases that result from a lack of, or abnormal functioning of, one of the proteins (enzymes) involved in the conversion of glucose to glycogen or the breakdown of glycogen back into glucose.
 Because there are a number of different enzymes involved in glycogen production and breakdown, there are a number of different glycogen storage disorders.
 In fact, there are over 12 types of glycogen storage disorder.
 Each disorder has a different enzyme lack or malfunction.

 If the enzyme problem is with one of the enzymes involved in glycogen breakdown back into glucose, this can lead to:

 - Low levels of glucose in your body (a condition known as hypoglycaemia).

 - A build-up of glycogen in your muscles and liver.